 7. Now turn the scarf right side out and you are done!

-You can wear it as an infinity scarf by looping twice around your neck and then unloop once and drape over your body to cover while nursing.
+You can wear it as an infinity scarf by sticking your head through the loop you made and then looping twice around your neck.
+Unloop once and drape over your body to cover while nursing.